owncloud/music/README.md

 [![Build Status](https://secure.travis-ci.org/owncloud/music.png)](http://travis-ci.org/owncloud/music)

-**This is undy heavy development and isn't supposed to be deployed to a production server!**
+**This is under heavy development and isn't supposed to be deployed to a production server!**

 I want to see it live - but how?
 --------------------------------